This article was last updated on Jan. 16, 2020.

 What do I need to do with my EOB?

 You don’t need to pay anything when you receive your EOB.
+Because your EOB is not a bill, you don't need to pay anything when you first receive it.
 If your EOB shows that you are responsible for some of the cost, your health care provider will bill you.
 Once you receive the bill from your provider, compare the charges on the EOB to the charges listed on the provider bill to confirm that the services and charges listed are correct.
 If they aren't right, verify with your provider.

 Rather receive your EOBs through myWellmark®?

-If you're tired of the clutter that can come from paper EOBs, just update your preferences through myWellmark.
+If you're tired of the clutter that can come from paper EOBs, just update your preferences through myWellmark Opens New Window.
 When you choose to receive your documents online you can:

 - Feel secure by viewing all your records in a single spot